oceanprotocol/docs/rewards/README.md

 ### Passive Rewards

 Passive Rewards is the first reward stream within Data Farming.

+It's a fixed stream that focuses on incentivizing participants to easily onboard and help the protocol grow.

 At a minimum, Data Farmers earn [Passive Rewards](df-intro.md#what-are-passive-rewards) for locking their OCEAN.